DM874-DevOps-2019-Group-2/DM874-jolie-exec/README.md

 To let the service know that a user adds or removes a script, configuration messages are used.

-The configuration messages should be provided through the kafka topic `"jolie-exec-config-consumer-topic"`, as defined in the Kubernetes ConfigMap located in `kube/config.k8s.yaml` The expected input is consistent with that described in `DM874-report/desc.md`:
+The configuration messages should be provided through the kafka topic `"jolie-exec-config-consumer-topic"`, as defined in the Kubernetes ConfigMap located in `kube/config.k8s.yaml`.

 To register a script to be run on incoming messages for user with `userID=42`, a message similar to below should be sent: